 Employment Law

-The Employment Stands Act (ESA) is a law in Ontario that protects workers' rights.
-This law tells employers how to treat their workers fairly.
-The ESA protects most workers in Ontario, however, it does not apply to workers in federally regulated industries, such as banks and transportation.
+The Employment Standards Act (ESA) is a law in Ontario that protects the rights of workers.
+This law outlines the standards for employers to treat their workers fairly.
+The ESA protects most workers in Ontario.
+However, it does not apply to workers in federally regulated industries, such as banks and transportation.

 The ESA has rules that employers must follow.
-The ESA tells employers what they can and cannot do.
+The ESA outlines the rights and responsibilities of employers.
 For example:

 overtime.